TheRealVSSVSSN/SunnyRP/backend/srp-base/docs/index.md

 # Sprint Overview – 2025‑08‑20

-In this sprint we continued down the NoPixel `resources` directory, processing modules starting from the `np‑o` prefix.
+In this sprint we continued down the original `resources` directory, processing modules starting from the `np‑o` prefix.
 We found that most of these resources contain only client‑side scripts or visual effects, and therefore require no backend support.
 Two notable